DenisGorbachev/new-zealand-pintask-theme/README.md

 A New Zealand theme for Pintask
 =========================

-Admirable sheep on your board background.
+The most well-known inhabitants of this country will exchange a few glances with you while exploring your boards' background.